Capstone

 Honors Thesis

 The IR Honors program offers qualified students the opportunity to conduct a major independent research project under faculty guidance.
 Honors application must be made by March of the junior year.
-All honors students must complete INTNREL 200A/B/C, which starts from the spring of the junior year, as well as INTNREL 198 (Senior Thesis) with their thesis advisors.
+All honors students must complete INTNLREL 200A/B/C, which starts from the spring of the junior year, as well as INTNLREL 198 (Senior Thesis) with their thesis advisors.
 For details about the program, including examples of past thesis topics, consult the IR Honors Program page.

 Interdisciplinary Honors